Why Didn’t My Embryo Stick? Can Red Light Therapy Help?

 How Red Light Therapy Can Support Implantation

-Red light therapy is emerging as a promising tool to support implantation and quality eggs.
+Red light therapy is emerging as a promising tool to support implantation and egg quality.
 Here's how it can help:

 1. Improves Blood Flow to the Uterus